Sex differences in schizophrenia

 Sex differences in schizophrenia are widely reported.
 Men and women exhibit different rates of incidence and prevalence, age at onset, symptom expression, course of illness, and response to treatment.
 Reviews of the literature suggest that understanding the implications of sex differences on schizophrenia may help inform individualized treatment and positively affect outcomes.

 Incidence and prevalence

 For both men and women, incidence of schizophrenia onset peaks at multiple points across the lifespan.
 For men, the highest frequency of incidence onset occurs in the early twenties and there is evidence of a second peak in the mid-thirties.
 For women, there is a similar pattern with peaks in the early twenties and middle age.
 Studies have also demonstrated a tertiary peak for women in the early sixties.
 Men have higher frequency rates of onset than women from the early twenties to middle age, and women have higher frequency rates of onset starting in late middle age.

-2005 and 2008 studies of prevalence rates of schizophrenia estimate that the lifetime likelihood of developing the disorder is 0.3–0.7%, and did not find evidence of sex differences.
+Studies from 2005 and 2008 documenting prevalence rates of schizophrenia estimate that the lifetime likelihood of developing the disorder is 0.3–0.7%, and did not find evidence of sex differences.
 However, other studies have found a higher prevalence and severity in males than females.